rgfeldman/jhove/README.md

 # cdis
-CDIS 2.0:

-Collections - DAMS Integration System.
+Collections - DAMS Integration System v2.0

 CDIS Overview:
-The CDIS is a suite of batch process that integrates the Digital Asset Management System (DAMS) with the SI units Collection Information System (CIS).
+CDIS is a suite of batch process that integrates the Digital Asset Management System (DAMS) with the SI units Collection Information System (CIS).
 The batch processes are run on a nightly basis, but can also be manually executed.